Are you experiencing any neck discomfort with your crunches?

 - Grit your teeth and hold your breath.

 Crunches are not the only exercise where neck position is important.
 Other core and posture work such as plank or cobra are commonly used incorrectly by looking forward in the working position.
-Proper positioning would be to look down, create length and to allow natural curvature in the cervical spine
+Proper positioning would be to look down, create length, and allow natural curvature in the cervical spine

 Have fun, stay strong and reach out if you have any questions!